KenKundert/inform/doc/user.rst

 An informer (an :class:`inform.Inform` object) provides a number of useful methods.
 However, it is common that the informer is not locally available.
-To avoid the clutter that would be created by passing the informer around to where ever  it is needed, *Inform* gives you several ways of accessing these methods without using the informer.
+To avoid the clutter that would be created by passing the informer around to where ever  it is needed, *Inform* gives you several alternate ways of accessing these methods.
 Firstly is :func:`inform.get_informer()`, which simply returns the currently active informer.
 Secondly, *Inform* provides a collection of functions that provide direct access to the corresponding methods on the currently active informer.
 They are:

 done